JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-11-26-postgres-nosql-1.md

 ```

 so this is what you get after installing the database.
 It will also setup postgres as a service.<br>

+---
-this note focuses more on the database as developer tool than from a dba devops perspective, so I will skip a few settings to go to the core of our topic.
+`this note focuses more on the database as developer tool than from a dba devops perspective, so I will skip a few settings to go to the core of our topic.`

+---
 ##### on how to configure postgres with a new user and creating our playground database and schemas
-having said that, we will need to do go through a few setup steps to access postgres from outside the CLI.
+having said that, we will need to go through a few setup steps to access postgres from outside the CLI.
 Back to bash
 ###### bash
 ```bash
 # let's create a database and a user other than the main db and the root user so we can break a few things, but not